dfrankow/reldatasync/README.md

 It listens to host `0.0.0.0` to get localhost messages from outside the Docker container.

-Ro run the test client:
+To run the test client (that connects to test_server.py):

 ```
 $ docker-compose run data_sync ./test_client.py
 ```

-It will work once, because it requires an empty DB on the server.
+It will work only once, because it requires an empty DB on the server.

 Related efforts